linkage001/askFile/README.md

-# CV Analysis Tool using Ooba API
+# CV Analysis Tool using Oobabooga API

 This repository contains a Python script that uses the Oobabooga API to analyze CVs (Curriculum Vitaes) and extract relevant information.
 The tool reads PDF files from a specified directory, processes their content, and saves the results in a CSV file.